Pets

 Find out what's happening in Across Californiafor free with the latest updates from Patch.

 However, many politicians and residents, particularly in rural and ranching communities, have expressed concerns about the potential danger to humans and animals.
-Many pointed to the reintroduction of gray wolves as a cautionary tale, citing increases in livestock losses.
+Many pointed to the recovery of gray wolves as a cautionary tale, citing increases in livestock losses.

 “California is already struggling to take care of the apex predators that we have now, and what’s happened with the wolves has woken people up to the fact that we don’t have enough prey for the predators that we have, and we don’t have the staff for CDFW to manage them,” said Rick Roberti, president of the California Cattlemen’s Association, told SFGATE.
 “And wolves are nothing compared to the grizzly.”